bagisto/bagisto/README.md

 Bagisto is a truly opensource E-Commerce framework which will always be free under the [MIT License](https://github.com/bagisto/bagisto/blob/master/LICENSE).

 ### Security Vulnerabilities
 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in Bagisto then please write us mail: mailto:support@bagisto.com.
+If you find any security vulnerability in Bagisto then please email us: mailto:support@bagisto.com.

 ### Miscellaneous

 #### Contributors

-This project is on [Open Collective](https://opencollective.com/bagisto) and it exists thanks to this people who contribute.
+This project is on [Open Collective](https://opencollective.com/bagisto) and it exists thanks to the people who contribute.

 <a href="https://github.com/bagisto/bagisto/graphs/contributors"><img src="https://opencollective.com/bagisto/contributors.svg?width=890&button=false"/></a>